mfnalex/ChestSort/README.md

 # ChestSort
-1.14 compatible Minecraft-/Spigot-Plugin to allow automatic chest sorting.
+1.8 to 1.14 compatible Minecraft-/Spigot-Plugin to allow automatic chest sorting.

 ## About
 Tired of sorting your chests?
 Let's spend less time on organizing, and more on playing!